MetaMudraGames/Orbital-judgement-day/SETUP_GUIDE.md

 ## AetherMind (Victory Only)

-Winners enter AetherMind instead of Purgatory:
+Winners enter AetherMind instead of Digital Hell:

 ```
 ▪ Speak with AXIOM (now reflective, uncertain)
 ▪ Ask philosophical questions without pressure
-▪ Access lore not available during gameplay
+▪ Access understanding not available during gameplay
-▪ Receive acknowledgment from the Operator (grudging)
+▪ The Operator cannot follow there
 ```

-AetherMind is heaven.
+AetherMind is reserved for winners.
 The dead never see it.

 ---